-The Indiana Department of Revenue will determine the gasoline use tax rate by calculating a rolling, monthly, statewide average retail price per gallon of gasoline (excluding tax), multiplied by 7 percent.
+The Indiana Department of Revenue (DOR) will determine the gasoline use tax rate by calculating a rolling, monthly, statewide average retail price per gallon of gasoline (excluding tax), multiplied by 7 percent.
 Due to the calculation process, the gasoline use tax rate may change on a monthly basis depending on the average Indiana retail price of gasoline.
-The department will publish the gasoline use tax rate monthly in Departmental Notice #2.
+The DOR will publish the gasoline use tax rate monthly in Departmental Notice #2.

 Retail stations should include the gasoline use tax in the pump price of gasoline.
 Retail stations are reimbursed for the gasoline use tax in the same way they are reimbursed for gasoline or special fuel taxes included in the pump price.

 The gasoline use tax does not affect form MF-360, and licensed gasoline distributors will need to continue to report gasoline.
 In addition, the tax does not affect collecting, remitting, or reporting Indiana’s 18-cents-per-gallon gasoline tax and 1-cent-per-gallon oil inspection fee.

 The ST-103P and the ST-103DR are now discontinued.
 Gasoline distributors must report and remit the gasoline use tax due on Form GT-103 and complete a gasoline use tax monthly recap (Form GT-103DR), Schedule 1: Receipts, and Schedule 2: Disbursements.
 Customers can complete the forms through INtax or bulk file.